drdpj/RGBtoHDMI-Open-Audio/README.md

 To support audio, you must use the latest beta release of the RGBtoHDMI software from here: https://github.com/IanSB/RGBtoHDMI/releases

 I've used REUSE - https://reuse.software/ - to help make the licensing of this project clear.
-Below's a summary of the main license used.

 [A plain English summary of the license can be found here.](./SUMMARY.md)